h-yung/tweet-getter-analyzer/README.md

 ## Run

-Not yet deployed, so you will need to set up a project and app on the Twitter Developer Platform and add a **bearer token** as an environment variable for authorization.
+Not yet deployed, so you will need to first set up a project and app on the [Twitter Developer Platform](https://developer.twitter.com/en/docs/apps/overview) and add a **bearer token** as an environment variable for authorization.
+After this prework:

+Clone this repo;

+Create an `.env` file inside backend/config, and add your bearer token there as BEARER_TOKEN.

 Start the server in one terminal: